dessant/label-actions/README.md

 Labels and actions are specified in a configuration file.
 Actions are grouped under label names, and a label name can be prepended with a `-` sign to declare actions taken when a label is removed from a thread.
-Actions can be overridden or declared only for issues or pull requests by grouping them under the `issues` or `prs` key.
+Actions can be overridden or declared only for issues, pull requests or discussions by grouping them under the `issues`, `prs` or `discussions` key.

 #### Actions